Roman Gradual

 The Roman Gradual (Latin: Graduale Romanum) is an official liturgical book of the Roman Rite of the Roman Catholic Church containing chants, including the proper and many more, for use in Mass.

+The editio typica dates from 1908.
 The latest edition of 1974 takes account of the 1970 revision of the Roman Missal.

 In 1979, the Graduale Triplex: The Roman Gradual With the Addition of Neums from Ancient Manuscripts (ISBN 978-2852740440 in English (1985), ISBN 978-2-85274-094-5 in Latin) was published.
 It added reproductions of the neumes from ancient manuscripts placed above and below the later notation.